blaisco/bookmark-manager-for-pinboard/README.md

 # Bookmark Manager For Pinboard

-A web app for your [Pinboard bookmarks](http://www.pinboard.in) that combines Chrome's Bookmark Manager with Gmail's Labels.
+A web app for your [Pinboard bookmarks](http://www.pinboard.in) that combines Chrome's Bookmark Manager with Gmail's labels.

 ## Live demo